tauri-apps/tauri-docs/docs/fr/usage/development/integration.md

 - `"127.0.0.1"`
 - `"0.0.0.0"`

-On windows, you must enable loopback during development. [todo: add link](https://github.com/tauri-apps/tauri/wiki/04.-MS-Windows-Setup)
+On windows, you must <a href="/docs/getting-started/setup-windows/#4-enable-loopback">enable loopback</a> during development.

 </Alert>

-## Vue CLI Plugin Tauri

-If you are using Vue CLI 3/4, it is recommended to use the official [CLI plugin](https://github.com/tauri-apps/vue-cli-plugin-tauri).